Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Type:*** *char* (Character)
 - ***Allowed values:*** Any unique character that's not used as [`ARGPARSER_ARG_DELIMITER_2`](#8412-argparser_arg_delimiter_2), no hyphen (`-`), plus sign (`+`), asterisk (`*`), or question mark (`?`)
 - ***Default value:*** `"|"`
 - ***Description:*** The primary delimiter that separates the fields in the arguments definition.
-Though you don't need to access this variable, you must ensure that it is set to a character or glyph that does not occur in the arguments definition or their values.
+It must be set to a character or glyph that does not occur in the arguments definition or their values.

 #### 8.4.12. `ARGPARSER_ARG_DELIMITER_2`

 - ***Type:*** *char* (Character)
 - ***Allowed values:*** Any unique character that's not used as [`ARGPARSER_ARG_DELIMITER_1`](#8411-argparser_arg_delimiter_1), no hyphen (`-`), plus sign (`+`), asterisk (`*`), or question mark (`?`)
 - ***Default value:*** `","`
 - ***Description:*** The secondary delimiter that separates the elements of sequences in the arguments definition.
-Again, you don't need to access this variable, but you must ensure that it is set to a character or glyph that does not occur in the arguments definition or their values.
+It must be set to a character or glyph that does not occur in the arguments definition or their values.

 #### 8.4.13. `ARGPARSER_ARGPARSER_VERSION`

 - ***Type:*** *str* (String)
 - ***Allowed values:*** *None*
 - ***Default value:*** *None* (unset)
 - ***Description:*** The version number of the Argparser to be used in the version message, using [semantic versioning](https://semver.org/ "semver.org"), *i.e.*, with the version numbers given by major version, minor version, and patch, separated by dots.
 This variable is read-only and *must not be set* by your script, else, an error is thrown.
 The Argparser will declare it, but you can use it afterwards, if necessary (and [`ARGPARSER_UNSET_ENV_VARS`](#8445-argparser_unset_env_vars) is set to `false`).
-Besides the version message you (not your script's user) can call, the main purpose of `ARGPARSER_ARGPARSER_VERSION` is to simplify the transition to newer Argparser versions.
-Whenever breaking changes are made, there will be scripts given in the repository that will try to automatically upgrade your code, as far as possible, to comply with new features.

 #### 8.4.14. `ARGPARSER_ARGS`